-The brass switchover system (526 series) is intended for use in high purity, non-corrosive, non-toxic gas applications.
+The chrome-plated brass switchover system (530 series) is intended for use in non-oxidizing, non-corrosive, non-toxic gas applications (Not for use in O_2 , N_2O , or CO_2).
 Please note the safety information shown in the later sections.
+System is designed to operate at flows less than 4000 SCFH.

-USER RESPONSIBILITY
+USER RESPONSIBLITY

 This equipment will perform in conformity with the description contained in this manual and accompanying labels and/or inserts when installed, operated, maintained, and repaired in accordance with the instructions provided.
 This equipment must be checked periodically.
 Improperly working equipment should not be used.
 Parts that are broken, missing, worn, distorted or contaminated, should be replaced immediately.
 CONCOA recommends that a telephone or written request for service advice be made to CONCOA Customer Service in Virginia Beach, Virginia.

-PHONE: 1-800-225-0473, FAX: 1-757-422-3125, or E-MAIL: info@concoa.com.
+PHONE: 1-800-225-0473, FAX: 1-757-422-3125, or E-MAIL: e-mail@concoa.com.